liampshaw/oxf-dtp-project-2022/README.md

 * Look at occurrences of the restriction targets across genes
 * Test if patterns are consistent with the hypothesis

 For testing, you will need to think about the independence (or not) of the genes you are testing.
+You could also think about a control group of other genes to look for occurrence of restriction targets in.

 Secondary analysis (only if complete primary!):